 Maybe your head is throbbing at the end of the day.
 Maybe you twisted your ankle while jogging.
 Or perhaps you're cramping up during your monthly flow.
 If you're like a lot of people, your first line of defense against aches and pains is to pop an over-the-counter pain reliever, like ibuprofen.

-An estimated 15 percent of Americans take store-bought pain meds regularly, according to Harvard Health Publishing, and the market is supposed to reach $24.4 billion by 2027, up from $15.6 billion in 2019.
+An estimated 15 percent of Americans take store-bought pain meds regularly, according to Harvard Health Publishing, and the market is supposed to reach $24.4 billion by 2027, up from $15.6 billion in 2019, according to market research from Fortune Business Insights.

 Although painkillers can be helpful when used as directed, many of us don't bother to read the label or stick to the parameters.